Saworoide: Plot

 Lapite starts going against members of his cabinet, making arrests and becoming a tyrant.
-Some members of the farm owners' association consult the town priest, Amawomaro (Peter Fatomilola) and they are told that the only way out is to make sure the Adé idẹ (Brass Crown) is absent from the palace for 15 days.
+Some members of the farm owners' association consult the town priest, Amawomaro and they are told that the only way out is to make sure the Adé idẹ (Brass Crown) is absent from the palace for 15 days.
 The militants seek external help; one of the logging firms gives funds, but secretly to use them naively for their own interest.
 They stage several attacks such as hijacking a ceremony to steal the king's crown, which is later recovered with the help of the logging firms after being given a bribe.

-Aresejabata (Kunle Afolayan) starts to make friends with Araparegangan (Kabirat Kafidipe) the supposed daughter of Lapite.
+Aresejabata starts to make friends with Araparegangan the supposed daughter of Lapite.
 He opens up to her that while tipsy, that he is the son of Adebomi that was killed.
 Lapite finds out and orders the assassination of Aresejabata, not minding Arapa being killed in the process.
 Tinuola overhears and tells her daughter to run away along with Arese from the gathering and the village.
-The military stages a successful coup, killing Lapite; Officer Lagata (Kunle Bamtefa) takes over the government of Jogbo.
-Balogun and Seriki (Larinde Akinleye) again liaise with the new government.
+The military stages a successful coup, killing Lapite; Officer Lagata takes over the government of Jogbo.
+Balogun and Seriki again liaise with the new government.

 The former militants plan to kill the new king by making Ayangalu, who has been in exile to play the Saworoide in Jogbo.
 One of the militants betray them and Ayangalu is arrested.
 Ayangalu has however used his drum to call on his son just before he is arrested.
-His son, Ayanniyi (Segun Oni) returns and plays the Saworoide just after Lagata is crowned, and he subsequently dies of migraine.
-The soldiers are hypnotized to be on the side of the people, Aresejabata received the initiation to become king.
+His son, Ayanniyi returns and plays the Saworoide just after Lagata is crowned, and he subsequently dies of migraine.
+The soldiers are hypnotized to be on the side of the people; Aresejabata receives the initiation to become king.